-- 1. Name The name of the card. - 2.
-Squad Affiliation Indicates whether the card is unaffiliated and thus can be used by any squad or is affiliated with a specific squad.
-If the card is squadaffiliated, the squad must be using that squad affiliation in order to use the card during a mission.
-For more information on squad affiliations, see p.
-13. - 3.
+- 1. Name The name of the card. - Squad Affiliation Indicates whether the card is Unaffiliated and thus can be used by any Squad or is Affiliated with a specific Squad.
+If the card is Affiliated, a Squad must be using that Affiliation in order to use the card during a game.
+For more information on Squad Affiliations, see p.
+11. - 3.
 Type Denotes when the card can be played.
-A player may play Active Team Tactic cards at any time during their turn.
-A player may play Reactive Team Tactic cards only when the listed trigger

-- condition is met and only once per triggering event. - 4.
-Rules How to play the card and the effect of the card.
+A player may play Active Team Tactic Cards at any time during their turn.
+A player may play Reactive Team Tactic Cards only when the listed trigger condition is met, and only once per triggering event.
+A player may play Active: Action Team Tactic Cards only as one of the actions of their currently activating character during their turn. - 4.
+Rules How to play the card and the effect of the card. - 5.
+Set Symbol Which set the card is from.

-To play a Team Tactic card, a player follows the instructions listed on the card, selecting targets and paying any Power (3) or other costs as described.
-Once a Team Tactic card is played, it's discarded and can't be used again for the rest of the game.
+To play a Team Tactic Card, a player follows the instructions listed on one of their cards, selecting targets and paying any Power (�) or other costs as described.
+Once a Team Tactic Card is played, it is discarded and cannot be used again for the rest of the game.